medialab/xan/docs/cmd/separate.md

   Split column named 'code' into of segments defined by byte offsets [0, 2), [2, 6) and [6, 9):
     $ xan separate code --offsets 0,2,6,9 data.csv

+  Giving empty column names to --into to skip some columns in the output:
+    $ xan separate date - --into year,,day dates.csv

 Usage:
     xan separate [options] <column> <separator> [<input>]
     xan separate --help